 Now, about the bears.
 As summer ends and fall approaches, bears wander into town, looking for food to sustain them through the winter.
 They love dumpsters and are very adept at breaking into them, despite the ways we lock the lids down.
 They announce their arrival by banging on the lids, as they attempt to open them.
 If you hear them, you’ll probably hear a door slam, see a bright light shined on them as I attempt to chase them away.
 You need to stay close to your front door.
 Occasionally, we’ll find one or two bear cubs wandering around.
 Should you see them, keep your distance.
 Their protective mother is probably close by and you don’t want get on her bad side.

 The elk.
 They wander about at will.
 Keep your distance, particularly from a bull with a 6×7 rack (that’s a way of saying, really, really big).
 When a bull with a big rack swings his head from side to side, those points on his antlers cover a lot of ground.
-By the way, the elk have a calving ground adjacent to the walking trail on the nor side of Lake Estes.
+By the way, the elk have a calving ground adjacent to the walking trail on the north side of Lake Estes.
 During calving season, the trail is usually blocked off during this time.
 However, after the trail is opened, there are cows and calves around for the rest of the summer.
 As you walk the lake trail, be careful not to get between a cow and calf.
-So, see a calf.
-Stop.
-Look around-see his mama on the other side of the trail–do not move.
-Wait till the calf is at her side and they move away from the trail.